pingcap/docs-cn/dm/feature-shard-merge-optimistic.md

 ## Configuration of the optimistic mode

 To use the optimistic mode, specify the `shard-mode` item in the task configuration file as `optimistic`.
+You can restrict the behavior of the optimistic mode by enabling the `strict-optimistic-shard-mode` configuration.
 For the detailed sample configuration file, see [DM Advanced Task Configuration File](/dm/task-configuration-file-full.md).

 ## Restrictions